burglarhobbit/dt-object-detection/README.md

 This package combine deep learning based object detector along with object tracking using Kalman Filter.

+## Seting-Up the Laptop

+Setup your laptop using the documentation available at [duckietown-manual](https://docs.duckietown.org/daffy/opmanual_duckiebot/out/building_duckiebot_c0.html)

+## Running the object detector node

+### Downloading weights

+You can download the weights from

+    dts exercises build
+    dts exercises test -b $robot_name --local

+In the package object_detection/config/default.yaml you can specify which architecture to use.

+### Training Faster-RCNN

+    cd utils
+    python3 train.py -name $exp_name -config config.yaml -mode train

+You can use the $config.yaml$ to specify the datset path, weights saving path and other model hyper-parameters.
+The faster-rcnn code is inspired from the structure of [detectron2](https://github.com/facebookresearch/detectron2)

 ## Run inference on the jetson nano